Workshops: Now Online!

-Julie offers interactive and spiritually meaningful workshops on the scribal arts.
+Julie offers engaging, interactive, and spiritually meaningful workshops on the scribal arts, now available online.
 She has lectured at the following institutions:

 The Contemporary Jewish Museum, San Francisco, CA; Congregation Beth Israel, San Diego, CA; Congregation Netivot Shalom, Berkeley, CA; College of St. Scholastica, Duluth, MN; Isabella Freedman Jewish Retreat Center, Falls Village, CT; Kehillat Israel, Pacific Palisades, CA; Pardes Institute, Jerusalem, Israel; Keneseth Israel, Louisville, KY; Etz Chaim,South Florida; Beit Rabban School, NYC; and more.